gluru/gluru.github.io/index.md

-# Welcome to Gluru MIND
+# Welcome to Kare MIND

-This document will guide trough configuring and using Gluru MIND.
+This document will guide trough configuring and using Kare MIND.

 ## Initial set-up